khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 + **Zone**: The zone to which the resource belongs.
 + **Name**: Name to ease identification of the resources.
 + **Type**: Resource type.
+The type of available resources depends on the actual system, for instance: button, dimmer, shade etc.
+>> E.g. a standard button supports PRESS, HOLD and RELEASE actions plus a status indication (e.g. a LED that can be On or Off).

+Some systems
-The type of available resources depends on the actual system, for instance: button, dimmer, shade etc. E.g. a standard button supports PRESS, HOLD and RELEASE actions plus a status indication (e.g. an LED that can be On or Off).
-Some systems can extend the standard button to provide extra features (see this in the drop down list).
-The purpose of having standard resource types is that such common set of features are shared by the most supported systems.
+can extend the standard button to provide extra features (see this in the drop down list).
+The purpose of having standard resource types is that such common set of features are shared by most supported systems.

 + **Address**: Unique identification of a resource.
-The format depends on the _HA_ system - using various number scheme.
+The format depends on the _HA_ system - using various number schemes.
-+ **Capture**: Used to capture resources by their activity captured by _BLI_.
++ **Capture**: Used to capture resources by their activity, captured by the _BLI_.
 Resource selected from the capture list are added automatically to the table of defined resources.
 The capture functionality is supported by most systems.
-+ **Import resources**: Used to import _HA_ system resources into _BLI_ uploading an specific _HA_ system file or just requesting them directly.
++ **Import resources**: Used to import _HA_ system resources into _BLI_ uploading a specific _HA_ system file or just requesting them directly.
 This feature depends on each _HA_ system driver.

 #### Virtual resources

 An example of a _Virtual Resource_ is a button on the user interface (_BLApp_, _TV overlay_, _Webpanel_ - see [Interfaces](#interfaces)
-section for more information) e.g. a virtual button for cinema scene, or a boolean variable to indicate that a specific condition has been reached
+section for more information).
+> E.g. a virtual button for cinema scene, or a boolean variable to indicate that a specific condition has been reached.
-. _Virtual Resources_ makes possible to define buttons and variables of String, Integer and Boolean types for systems, without implementing these directly.
-The _BLApp_ currently uses virtual buttons for displaying scene buttons. _Virtual Resources_ have no functionality by themselves.
+_Virtual Resources_ make it possible to define buttons and variables of String, Integer and Boolean types for systems, without implementing these directly.

+The _BLApp_ currently uses virtual buttons to display scene buttons. _Virtual Resources_ have no functionality by themselves.
-[Macros](#macros) must be defined to link user actions on a virtual resource, with events and commands in the systems.
+[Macros](#macros) must be defined to link user actions on a virtual resource, with events and commands in the system.

 <br>
 <div class="text-center">